oct1473254/TheaterNotes/index.md

 ## Introductory Exercise:

 Montage is a way of putting images together that incorporates juxtaposition, contrast, rhythm and story.
 It creates a through-line by assembling, overlaying and overlapping different materials collected from different sources.
-The theater can use these techniques, substituting physical movement for camera movement and editing.
+The theater can use these techniques by substituting physical movement for camera movement and editing.
 How can you create a close-up or pan or jump-cut without the use of a camera?
 How can you put together disparate materials into a whole, using the techniques of montage?

-Montage of 3 different images that silently convey a story.
+#### Exercise 1: Create a Montage of 5 different images that silently convey a story.
+Five shots or takes, each one a maximum of fifteen seconds long, separated by blackouts, during which those in the audience close their eyes.
+The director can say, for example, "Lights out," and the audience members will close their eyes, and, "Lights up," and the audience members will open their eyes.

-- 3 images that use the frame of Zoom as a proscenium
+- 5 images that use the frame of Zoom as a proscenium theater
-- Think about the 3 images that create a story through juxtaposition.
+- Think about the 5 images that create a story through juxtaposition.
 Think about a beginning middle and end.
 - Meet partner in the breakout room.
 Storyboard for 2 minutes.
 Break out room to work in for 10 minutes.
-- Video on / off or call out "lights up / lights down"
+- Video on / off or call out "lights up / lights down" :